phdonner/phdonner/powershell.md

     # Render Markdown content in Visual Studio Code (or any VT100 compatible console):
     Show-Markdown -Path .\page.md

-The conversion can be fine-tuned with a related PowerShell command:
+The conversion can be fine-tuned with a related PowerShell command Set-MarkdownOption which sets the color and style used for rendering Markdown text:

     Set-MarkdownOption

+The command also supports two themes, that is two predefined color sets `Dark` and `Light`.
+Like this:

+    Set-MarkdownOption -Theme Dark

 The PowerShell documentation states the obvious fact, that "If the terminal doesn't support ANSI color escape sequences (VT100), then colors are not displayed."